 International and global partnerships supporting the development of the roadmap:

 United Nations Secretariat, United Nations Development Programme, UNICEF, UN Habitat, United Nations Office at Geneva, United Nations Office on Drugs and Crime, UN Women, World Bank.
-16+ Forum, Alliance 8.7, g7+, Global Alliance for Reporting Progress on Promoting Peaceful, Just, and Inclusive Societies, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Partnerships (TAP) Network.
+16+ Forum, Alliance 8.7, g7+, Global Alliance for Reporting Progress on Promoting Peaceful, Just, and Inclusive Societies, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Participation (TAP) Network.